 - Apply cold to the injured area.
 Wrap an ice pack in a piece of cloth and apply it to the injury for at least 10 minutes.

 - Treat for shock.
 Help the child get into a comfortable position and encourage them to rest and stay still.
-If the child did not appear to be breathing normally or become unconscious, call emergency service for help.
+If the child does not appear to be breathing normally or become unconscious, call emergency service for help.
 Perform CPR if necessary.

 Rescue breathing (resuscitation) for a child is slightly different from rescue breathing for an adult.
 In child resuscitation, the child’s head receives only a slight tilt, just enough to allow the air to flow.
 But if a child does not have a pulse, chest compressions may be needed.